The Basics: What I Do

 I have so enjoyed working with such a range of groups and systems over the last 25 years.
 From faith community councils to university-wide senior leadership.
 From labor unions to corporate leadership teams.
 From health care practitioners to school teachers.
 In contexts ranging from coaching explorations to meetings to retreats to large conference redesign.
 Client List.

 I have made it policy to most often work in partnership.
 The work is so much more than mechanical check lists from the front of the room.
 I’ve worked with really fantastic people all of my life.
 People I trust.
 From 2017-2022 this was most often with Quanita Roberson, with whom I co-created a 16-month cohort program, Fire & Water Leadership & Rite of Passage, QT Retreats, Circle Workshops, and a bunch of virtual and in-person client / community work.
 Previously, it was Amanda Fenton, with whom I hosted retreats, intensives, online classes, and advanced practicums for The Circle Way.
 Chris Corrigan and Caitlin Frost, with whom I continue to host a university-wide participative leadership program.
-Roq Gareau, who remains one of the most thoughtful and insightful people that I know.
+I love creating with Krista Betz in the Next Generation Leadership Initiative.
+I’ve loved working with Glen Brown — we created and hosted a 6-month Leadership Development Program and Cohort for a corporate setting.
+Yes, partnerships.
 Additional Colleagues List.

 I’m grateful for kind words offered, appreciations from things very personal to institutional.
 A few of them are here.